lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Messages

-The messages that can be used by SCHC F/R are the following
+The messages that can be used by SCHC F/R are the following:

 * SCHC Fragment: A data unit that carries a piece of a SCHC Packet from the sender to the receiver.